-It’s completely DIY and unlike store-bought beds with storage, this one won’t cost you a fortune.
+It’s completely DIY and unlike store-bought beds with drawers, this one won’t cost you a fortune.
 Building it yourself is a better option especially if you have limited bedroom space.
-You can customize the measurements of the bed to easily fit it in your bedroom.
+You can customize the measurements of the bed with drawers to easily fit it in your bedroom.

 - Wood Shims